google/wuffs/doc/spec/nie-spec.md

     is not valid UTF-8) denotes version 1.
 There are no other valid versions at this time.
   - The second byte must be an ASCII 'b'.
-This denotes that the payload is in BGRA order (in terms of the wire format, independent of CPU endianness).
+This denotes that the payload is in BGRA order (not RGBA), in terms of the wire format, independent of CPU endianness.
   - The third byte, either an ASCII 'n' or an ASCII 'p', denotes whether the payload contains non-premultiplied or premultiplied alpha.
   - The fourth byte, either an ASCII '4' or an ASCII '8', denotes whether there are 4 or 8 bytes per pixel.
-  - Future format versions may allow other byte values, but in version 1, it must be '\xFF', then 'b' or 'r', then 'n' or 'p', then '4' or '8'.
+  - Future format versions may allow other byte values, but in version 1, it must be '\xFF', then 'b', then 'n' or 'p', then '4' or '8'.
 - 4 bytes little-endian `uint32` width.
 The high bit must not be set.
 - 4 bytes little-endian `uint32` height.
 The high bit must not be set.